twilio/flex-plugins-api/packages/flex-plugins-api-client/README.md

 #### get(pluginId)

 This endpoint fetches the provided plugin.
+The `pluginId` can either be the unique name or the plugin sid.

 #### create(requestObject)